Israel signals wider offensive in Gaza's south, where hundreds of thousands have fled

-KHAN YOUNIS, Gaza Strip (AP) — Israeli forces dropped leaflets warning Palestinians to flee parts of southern Gaza, residents said Thursday, signaling a possible expansion of their offensive to areas where hundreds of thousands of people who heeded earlier evacuation orders are crowded into U.N.-run shelters and family homes.
+KHAN YOUNIS, Gaza Strip (AP) — Israeli forces dropped leaflets warning Palestinians to flee parts of southern Gaza, residents said Thursday, signaling a possible expansion of their offensive to the zone where most of the territory's population has fled to escape Israel's bombardment and ground assault.

 Meanwhile, soldiers continued searching Shifa Hospital in the north, in a raid that began early Wednesday.
 They displayed guns they say were found hidden in one building, but have yet to release any evidence of the central Hamas command center that Israel has said is concealed beneath the complex.
 Hamas and staff at the hospital, Gaza's largest, deny the allegations.